chomosuke/typst-preview.nvim/README.md

   -- Setting this true will enable printing debug information with print() debug = false,

+  -- The port to use for the preview server
+  -- Setting this to `0` will use any free port port = 0,

   -- Custom format string to open the output link provided with %s -- Example: open_cmd = 'firefox %s -P typst-preview --class typst-preview' open_cmd = nil,